bmulaw/bmulaw/README.md

 **Hi**, I'm Bernard, a computer science major at Boston University ('22)
-- 📚 I interned at Goldman Sachs as a software engineer (Summer '21)
+- 💻 I interned at Goldman Sachs as a software engineer (Summer '21)
-- 💬 Background: Currently, I am a student leader at BU's **National Society of Black Engineers** and at **Hack 4 Impact**
+- 📚 Currently, I am a student leader at BU's **National Society of Black Engineers** and at **Hack 4 Impact**
 - 🌱 I’m learning **Java and Django** at this moment.
 - 👀 I’m looking to **begin my software engineering career** as a new grad
 - 📫 Feel free to ask anything [here](mailto:bmulaw@bu.edu)